PBS Online Claiming for software vendors

 The Integration Testing Team will confirm the successful completion of preliminary testing, and make arrangements for integration testing to commence.

-The vendor should organise for documentation on the use of their system in a pharmacy environment to be sent to Medicare Australia's Online Technical Support Helpdesk.
+The vendor should organise for documentation on the use of their system in a pharmacy environment to be sent to Medicare's Online Technical Support Helpdesk.
 This documentation should include: